Local Governing Body

 Information about the Local Governing Body

-The Local Governing Body consists of up to thirteen Governors who provide a range of knowledge and skills to support and challenge the College Senior Management Team.
-The majority of Governors are appointed from the local community and include current and retired business people and other professionals as well as others employed in education and the wider public sector.
-The Principal is a Governor as are two parents and two members of teaching staff.
+The Local Governing Body consists of between ten and thirteen Local Governors who provide a range of knowledge and skills to support and challenge the College Senior Management Team.
+The majority of Governors are appointed from the local community and include those employed in education and the wider public sector as well as other current and retired professionals and business people.
+The QMC Principal is a Local Governor as are two parents and two members of teaching staff.
 In addition, two students are elected each year, by their peers, to attend Local Governing Body meetings.

 Marcus Rutland: Staff Governor